 Visiting Lecturer, Louisiana State University (2015)

-External examiner, Universities of Glasgow, Edinburgh and Reading.
+External examiner, Universities of Glasgow and Edinburgh.

 Local Board member, Association of International Petroleum Negotiators